KleberVales/solid-from-zero-to-hero/README.md

 The Liskov substitution principle was introduced by Barbara Liskov in her 1987 lecture "Data Abstraction."
 Liskov's formal definition states that:

+To avoid violating the Liskov Substitution Principle, in addition to structuring your abstractions very well, in some cases you will need to use dependency injection and also other SOLID principles, such as the Open-Closed Principle and the Interface Segregation Principle—which will be covered in the next topic.

+Following the LSP allows us to use polymorphism with more confidence.
+We can call our derived classes by referring to their base class without worrying about unexpected results.